mother-of-all-self-hosting/ansible-role-gotosocial/docs/configuring-gotosocial.md

 See the project's [documentation](https://docs.gotosocial.org/) to learn what GotoSocial does and why it might be useful to you.

-## Prerequisites

-To run a GoToSocial instance it is necessary to prepare a [Redis](https://redis.io/) server for managing a metadata database.

-If you are looking for an Ansible role for Redis, you can check out [this role (ansible-role-redis)](https://github.com/mother-of-all-self-hosting/ansible-role-redis) maintained by the [Mother-of-All-Self-Hosting (MASH)](https://github.com/mother-of-all-self-hosting) team.
-Note that the team recommends to have a look at [this role (ansible-role-valkey)](https://github.com/mother-of-all-self-hosting/ansible-role-valkey) for [Valkey](https://valkey.io/) instead.

 ## Adjusting the playbook configuration

 To enable GoToSocial with this role, add the following configuration to your `vars.yml` file.